Location Spotlight: Cedar Park + Leander

 The Good Lot

-If you’re looking for a hill country vibe without having to drive south, your best bet is The Good Lot.
+If you’re looking for a Hill Country vibe without having to drive south, your best bet is The Good Lot.
 This outdoor-focused beer bar has 24 taps, several permanent food trucks, live music, games, and plenty of space and seating to hang out.
-They’ve recently celebrated their 2nd birthday with a big party, keep an eye on their socials for upcoming events!
+They’ve recently celebrated their 4th anniversary with a big party – keep an eye on their socials for upcoming events!

 Nearby: Lago Vista Brewing Company, Slackers Brewing Co., and Liberty Hill